Martin Ødegaard

 Martin Ødegaard (/no/; born 17 December 1998) is a Norwegian professional footballer who plays as a midfielder for and captains both Premier League club Arsenal and the Norway national team.
-Known for his vision and passing, he is regarded as one of the best midfielders in the world.

 Ødegaard began his senior club career at age 15 in 2014, playing for Strømsgodset; he set the Tippeligaen record for its youngest goalscorer, and in 2015, signed for Real Madrid in a transfer worth an initial €4 million (Kr.
 35 million), where he set the club record for its youngest player.
-After enduring sporadic playing time, Ødegaard joined Eredivisie clubs Heerenveen and Vitesse Arnhem, and La Liga club Real Sociedad, on successive loans between 2017 and 2019; winning the Copa del Rey with Real Sociedad in 2019.
-Following a six-month loan with Arsenal in the second half of the 20–21 season, he signed for them on a permanent deal in August 2021, in a transfer worth an initial £30 million (€35 million), and was announced as the club's captain in July 2022.
+After enduring sporadic playing time, Ødegaard joined Eredivisie clubs Heerenveen and Vitesse, and La Liga club Real Sociedad, on successive loans between 2017 and 2019; winning the Copa del Rey with Real Sociedad in 2019.
+Following a six-month loan with Arsenal in the second half of the 2020–21 season, he signed for them on a permanent deal in August 2021, in a transfer worth an initial £30 million (€35 million), and was announced as the club's captain in July 2022, later winning the Premier League with the club in the 2025–26 season.

 Ødegaard made his senior international debut for Norway in 2014, at age 15, and has set the record for the youngest senior Norway player, and the youngest player to play in a UEFA European Championship qualifying match.
 He assumed the full captaincy of Norway in March 2021.

 Early life

-Martin Ødegaard was born on 17 December 1998, in Drammen.
+Martin Ødegaard was born on 17 December 1998, in Drammen, Buskerud.
 He spent his first years in the local sports club Drammen Strong.
 His father, Hans Erik Ødegaard, a former footballer, co-founded a football section in the club, and became the coach of his son's team.
 In 2005, when Ødegaard was six, his parents and others each invested 50,000 kroner so that the local club could refit their gravel field, Kjappen, with artificial turf.
 This has been cited as crucial for his development, as Ødegaard spent countless hours on the field.

 Drammen Strong was twice selected by Ødegaard to receive a prize of 50,000 kroner (€5,800), when the young player was given the Statoil talent award for April 2014 and for the 2014 season.
 Later, in 2015, Drammen Strong received 250,000 kroner, equivalent to approximately €29,000, as a gift from Strømsgodset Toppfotball when Ødegaard was sold to Real Madrid.